Madhushree2303/Selenium_testing/README.md

-# Selenium_testing
+# Whatsapp_development
-This repository is used for selenium testing
+This repository is used for developing an chat application